Capitol attack hearing: 'Kill him,' racial slurs and more

 1 of9 U.S. Capitol Police Sgt.
-Harry Dunn hugs Washington Metropolitan Police Department officer Michael Fanone after a House select committee hearing on the Jan.
+Aquilino Gonell, left, shakes hands with Rep. Sheila Jackson-Lee, D-Texas, after a House select committee hearing on the Jan.
 6 attack on Capitol Hill in Washington, Tuesday, July 27, 2021.
-(Jim Bourg/Pool via AP) Jim Bourg/AP Show More Show Less
+From left, Gonell, Jackson-Lee, Washington Metropolitan Police Department officer Michael Fanone, Washington Metropolitan Police Department officer Daniel Hodges and U.S. Capitol Police Sgt.
+Harry Dunn.
+(Oliver Contreras/The New York Times via AP, Pool) Oliver Contreras/AP Show More Show Less

 2 of9 U.S. Capitol Police Sgt.
 Aquilino Gonell, from left, Washington Metropolitan Police Department officer Michael Fanone, U.S. Capitol Police Sgt.
 Harry Dunn and Washington Metropolitan Police Department officer Daniel Hodges, pose for a photo after testifying before the House select committee hearing on the Jan.
 6 attack on Capitol Hill in Washington, Tuesday, July 27, 2021.
 (Chip Somodevilla/Pool via AP) Chip Somodevilla/AP Show More Show Less 3 of9

-4 of9 U.S. Capitol Police Sgt.
-Aquilino Gonell, left, shakes hands with Rep. Sheila Jackson-Lee, D-Texas, after a House select committee hearing on the Jan.
+4 of9 Rep. Adam Kinzinger, R-Ill., speaks during a House select committee hearing on the Jan.
 6 attack on Capitol Hill in Washington, Tuesday, July 27, 2021.
-From left, Gonell, Jackson-Lee, Washington Metropolitan Police Department officer Michael Fanone, Washington Metropolitan Police Department officer Daniel Hodges and U.S. Capitol Police Sgt.
-Harry Dunn.
-(Oliver Contreras/The New York Times via AP, Pool) Oliver Contreras/AP Show More Show Less
+(Jim Bourg/Pool via AP) Jim Bourg/AP Show More Show Less

-5 of9 Rep. Adam Kinzinger, R-Ill., speaks during a House select committee hearing on the Jan.
+5 of9 Rep. Liz Cheney, R-Wyo., leaves a House select committee hearing on the Jan.
 6 attack on Capitol Hill in Washington, Tuesday, July 27, 2021.
-(Jim Bourg/Pool via AP) Jim Bourg/AP Show More Show Less 6 of9

-7 of9 Rep. Liz Cheney, R-Wyo., leaves a House select committee hearing on the Jan.
-6 attack on Capitol Hill in Washington, Tuesday, July 27, 2021.
-Andrew Harnik/AP Show More Show Less
+Andrew Harnik/AP Show More Show Less 6 of9

 9 of9

-WASHINGTON (AP) — During emotional, tense and sometimes angry testimony Tuesday, four police officers who defended the Capitol on Jan.
+WASHINGTON (AP) — During emotional, tense and sometimes angry testimony, four police officers who defended the Capitol on Jan.
 6 vividly recalled the violence they endured while fighting against a mob of Donald Trump's supporters.